Sean Giblin and Iain McKenzie (ISIS) with students on the ISIS muon training course loading a cryostat.

 ISIS runs training schools on how to use muons as a research tool.
 These include a variety of lectures and workshops on the muon technique given by experienced researchers, and also the chance to perform muon experiments.

-The next ISIS Muon Spectroscopy Training School will run 14th - 18th March 2016.
+The last ISIS Muon Spectroscopy Training School was run 14th - 18th March 2016.
+Further details can be found here.

 Registrations for the 2016 school closed on January 6th and applicants have been informed of their results.
 Materials from the school will be available online as soon as possible after the school finishes.